-After testing all the different carbon water filters, the Frizzlife MK99 under-sink water filter was our favorite.
-It’s got a two-stage filter system that removes the standard sediment, chlorine, and VOCs, but also eliminates lead, heavy metals, and more.
-The water that was filtered through the Frizzlife tasted refreshing and pure every time.
+After testing all the carbon water filters, the Frizzlife MK99 under-sink water filter was our favorite and best overall choice.
+It has a two-stage filter system that removes the standard sediment, chlorine, and VOCs but also eliminates lead, heavy metals, and more.
+The water filtered through the Frizzlife tasted refreshing and pure every time.

-One thing we liked about the Frizzlife was that it was easy to connect to our existing sink system.
+One thing we liked about the Frizzlife was that connecting to our existing sink system was easy.
 No new faucets were needed, and no countertop space was lost.
 It took about 15 minutes to install the filter and start using it.
-There’s even a built-in shutoff valve to eliminate the need for turning off the water when you go to replace the filter cartridge after 1,600 gallons.
+There’s even a built-in shutoff valve to eliminate the need to turn off the water when you replace the filter cartridge after 1,600 gallons.

 2. Omnipure Inline Carbon Water Filter – Best Value

-Combining effective carbon filtration with low cost and simple operation, the Omnipure Inline Carbon Water Filter is one of the most affordable ways to have endless filtered water on tap.
-It’s dirt-cheap and dead-simple, but it provides clean water that tastes and smells much better than the water that normally pours from our un-filtered faucets.
+Combining effective carbon filtration with a low cost and simple operation, the Omnipure Inline Carbon Water Filter is one of the most affordable ways to have endless filtered water on tap.
+Despite its low price, it provides clean water that tastes and smells much better than the water from our unfiltered faucets.

 3. Aquasana Whole House Carbon Water Filter – Premium Choice

-Many people opt for small water filtration systems because of their affordability.
+Many people use small water filtration systems because of their affordability.
 But if you want a whole-house solution to provide you with endless filtered water and you want it in a low-maintenance package, the Aquasana EQ-600 is for you.
-This Whole-house water filter system has a lifespan of six years or 600,000 gallons, making it one of the longest-lasting filters we’ve ever seen.
+This Whole-house water filter system has a lifespan of 6 years or 600,000 gallons, making it one of the longest-lasting filters we’ve ever seen.

-While the main filter lasts for six years, the pre and post-filters will still need to be replaced regularly; about every three months to maintain the best flow rate.
-But aside from replacing these filters, the EQ-600 requires no maintenance.
+While the primary filter lasts 6 years, the pre and post-filters will still need to be replaced every 3 months to maintain the best flow rate.
+However, aside from replacing these filters, the EQ-600 requires no maintenance.

-Since it’s meant to supply your whole home with water, the Aquasana filter has a high flow rate of seven gallons per minute.
+Since it’s meant to supply your entire home with water, the Aquasana filter has a high flow rate of 7 gallons per minute.
 For us, this was plenty.
 The convenience of having high-quality filtered water from all our faucets was incredible.
-So is the peace of mind provided by the six-year warranty, something we’re always happy to see on such a pricey investment.
+We also appreciated the 6-year warranty, which is unique for such a pricey investment.

 4. iSpring 3-Stage Carbon Under-Sink Water Filters

-One issue with many in-line water filters is that they tend to drastically reduce water pressure and flow rates to the faucet they’re installed on.
-The iSpring US31 under-sink water filter fixes this issue by utilizing a dedicated faucet that’s just for filtered drinking water.
-But you’ll be sacrificing some under-sink space since this sizeable system has a larger footprint than most in-line filters.
+One issue with many in-line water filters is that they drastically reduce water pressure and flow rates to the faucet.
+The iSpring US31 under-sink water filter fixes this issue by utilizing a dedicated faucet just for filtered drinking water.
+However, you’ll be sacrificing some under-sink space since this sizeable system has a larger footprint than most in-line filters.

-The US31 offers three stages of filtration to remove lead, arsenic, heavy metals, and even control bacteria and parasites.
-These filters will last for about 6-12 months before you need to replace them, depending on how much water you consume and how bad your water is, to begin with.
+The US31 has three stages of filtration to remove lead, arsenic, heavy metals, bacteria, and parasites.
+The filters will last for 6-12 months before you need to replace them, depending on how much water you consume and how bad your water is to begin with.

-We all enjoyed the crisp and clean water produced by the iSpring filter.
-But you’ll be paying a premium for the convenience of that second faucet that provides filtered water on tap.
-For the money, we think there are better choices, but this is still a great filter overall.
+We enjoyed the crisp and clean water produced by the iSpring filter, but you’ll be paying a premium for the convenience of that second faucet that provides filtered water on tap.
+We think there are better choices for the money, but the iSpring is still a great filter overall.

 5. Camco TastePure RV Carbon Water-Filter

 It’s hard to beat the convenience of having filtered water flowing through your kitchen faucet.
-The Camco 40043 TastePure filter makes that kind of convenience accessible to everyone at an affordable price.
-But you’re not limited to full-size kitchens and sinks with this filter.
-You can even use this in your RV or camper, making filtered water possible wherever you are.
+The Camco 40043 TastePure filter makes that convenience accessible to everyone at an affordable price.
+With this filter, you’re not limited to full-size kitchens and sinks; you can install it in your RV or camper.

 One problem with in-line water filters that aren’t permanently mounted is that their weight hangs from the waterline.
 This can cause the line to kink, reducing or even halting water flow.
-But the Camco TastePure remedies this problem by including a hose protector attachment that prevents kinks from happening, keeping your water flowing at full-blast.
+However, the Camco TastePure remedies this problem by including a hose protector attachment that prevents kinks and keeps your water flowing at full blast.

-This filter is easy to install and even easier to replace after installing the first one.
-You’ll need to replace it every three months to keep your water fresh.
-But this filter only removes particles down to 20 microns in size, so it’s not the most thorough carbon filter we’ve seen.
+The Camco is easy to install and even easier to replace after installing the first one.
+You’ll need to replace it every 3 months to keep your water fresh.
+Unfortunately, it only removes particles down to 20 microns in size, so it’s not the most thorough carbon filter we’ve tested.

 6. iSpring WGB21B Whole House Water Filtration System

-If one faucet of filtered water isn’t enough for you, then the iSpring WGB21B Whole House Water Filtration System may be more your size.
-This filter system will provide up to 15 gallons per minute of filtered water to every faucet in your home.
-For a family of four, the filter cartridges will last for approximately one-year between replacements.
+If one faucet of filtered water isn’t enough for you, the iSpring WGB21B Whole House Water Filtration System may be more your size.
+It provides up to 15 gallons per minute of filtered water to every faucet in your home.
+For a family of four, the filter cartridges will last approximately a year between replacements.
 That’s a filter life of 50,000 gallons.

-You’ll notice that this is one of the more expensive carbon water filtration systems on our list.
-It’s not surprising since it has the highest flow rates and one of the best filter lifespans too.
-But we think it’s a bit overpriced compared to some of the other viable options available.
-The cost will go up even more if you must hire a professional to install it, which is very likely with this unit since it’s much harder to install than the other carbon filters on our list.
+You’ll notice that the Spring WGB21B is one of the more expensive carbon water filtration systems on our list.
+It’s not surprising since it has the highest flow rates and one of the best lifespans.
+But we think it’s a bit overpriced compared to some other viable options.
+The cost will increase even more if you hire a professional to install it, which is very likely with this unit since it’s much harder to install than the other carbon filters on our list.

 7. Lake Industries Countertop Water Filter (Carbon)

-If you like the idea of a dedicated filtered water faucet but you don’t want to install a bulky and expensive under-sink filtration system, then a countertop water filter is a great choice to consider.
+If you like the idea of a dedicated water faucet but don’t want to install a bulky and expensive under-sink filtration system, a countertop water filter is a great choice.
 The Lake Industries countertop water filter sits beside your sink and easily attaches to your sink faucet.
-You can install it in just a few minutes with no skills or experience.
+You can install it in a few minutes without skills or experience.

-While we love the ease of install this filter provides, it does take up a lot of sink-side counter space.
-Plus, the way the hose attaches to your faucet isn’t very pretty and it can make your faucet much less usable.
+While we love the ease of installing this filter, it takes up a lot of sink-side counter space.
+Plus, the way the hose attaches to your faucet isn’t very pretty, and it can make your faucet much less usable.

 8. APEX EXPRT MR-2050 Carbon Countertop Water Filter

 If you like the idea of a countertop water filter, then the APEX EXPRT takes it a step further with extra stages of filtration.
-Plus, this filter even boosts the alkalinity of your water, providing you with the health benefits of alkaline water.
-But keep in mind, raising the alkalinity of your water means that it’s also raising the total dissolved solids of your water by adding in minerals.
+Plus, it even boosts the alkalinity of your water.
+But keep in mind that raising the alkalinity of your water means that it’s also raising the total dissolved solids of your water by adding minerals.

 Like all countertop filters, the EXPRT is simple to install.
-It sits beside your sink and the hose attaches to your faucet.
-But it’s a big eyesore taking up a lot of counter space.
-The hose is unattractive as well, and it even makes the faucet less usable.
+It sits beside your sink, and the hose attaches to your faucet.
+However, it’s a big eyesore that takes up too much counter space.
+The hose is also unattractive, and it even makes the faucet less usable.

-We like alkaline water filters, but the APEX EXPRT is too high-priced for what you get.
-It’s one of the more expensive options we tested, but the water it produced wasn’t noticeably better than the water from any of the other filters on this list.
+We like alkaline water filters, but the APEX EXPRT is too expensive for what you get.
+It’s one of the more expensive filters we tested, but the water it produced wasn’t noticeably better than the water from any of the other filters on this list.

-There are many different types of water filters on the market today.
+There are many types of water filters on the market today.
 Carbon water filters are a very popular type used in many households.
-They’re affordable and easy to find, but do you know what they’re removing from your water?
-Before buying a carbon water filter, you’ll want to make sure it’s the best choice for you, which means you must know what it does.
-Let’s take a quick look at what carbon filters do and don’t remove so you can decide if they’re the right choice for you.
+They’re affordable and easy to find, but do you know what they remove from your water?
+Before buying a carbon water filter, you’ll want to make sure it’s the best choice, which means you must know what it does.
+Let’s take a quick look at what carbon filters do and don’t remove so you can decide if they’ll work in your home.

-- Sediment – Most carbon filtration systems have a filtering size of 5-20 microns.
-Any dirt, sand, pebbles, metal fragments from pipes, or other particles in your water that are that size or larger will be removed from your water completely.
+- Sediment – Most carbon filtration systems have a filtering size of 5–20 microns.
+Any dirt, sand, pebbles, metal fragments, or other particles in your water will be removed from your water.

 - Chlorine – Chlorine is used in water treatment, so it’s in all our tap water.
 But chlorine leaves behind strong odors and flavors.
 Luckily, carbon filters can remove 97%-99% of chlorine.

-- VOCs – Volatile organic compounds are contaminants that are dissolved in our water such as benzene, formaldehyde, and petroleum products.
+- VOCs – Volatile organic compounds are contaminants dissolved in our water, such as benzene, formaldehyde, and petroleum products.
 Naturally, you don’t want to drink these, which is why we use carbon filters to remove them.

-- Tastes – Carbon filters are great for removing unpleasant or foul tastes from water such as chlorine, chemical flavors, or others.
+- Tastes – Carbon filters are great for removing unpleasant or foul tastes from the water, such as chlorine.
 After being filtered through carbon, water tastes crisp and clean.